perforce/helix-authentication-extension/docs/Administrator-Guide-for-Helix-Authentication-Extension-v2019.1.md

 Helix user specs have several fields that can be used for matching with the profile information returned from the identity provider.
 The extension uses the trigger variables exposed by the server, namely `fullname`, `user`, and `email`, and the choice is configured in the extension by setting the `user-identifier` value (default is `email`) in the *instance* configuration.

 On the other side of the mapping is the user profile returned by the identity provider.
 Different protocols and providers return different fields, and there is no one field that works for all.
 Also, administrators are often free to adjust the output to suit their needs.
 As such, the extension has another *instance* configuration setting named `name-identifier`, which specifies the name of the field in the user profile that is to be used in matching with the Helix user.
-This defaults to email because that field is likely to be available and unique on both the IdP and Helix.
+This defaults to `email` because that field is likely to be available and unique on both the IdP and Helix.

-Generally, with SAML, the `name-identifier` extension setting should be given the value `nameID` because that field is always present in the user profile returned from the SAML IdP.
+Generally, with **SAML**, the `name-identifier` extension setting should be given the value `nameID` because that field is always present in the user profile returned from the SAML IdP.
 Depending on the format of the name identifier, you will need to select an appropriate value for the `user-identifier`.
-If the IdP returns a "user name", and it matches the `User` field in the Perforce user spec, set `user-identifier` to `user` in the extension configuration.
+If the IdP returns a "user name", and it matches the `User` field in the Perforce user spec, set `user-identifier` to `user` in the extension *instance* configuration.
 If the name identifier is an email address, use `email` instead of `user`.
-The value of `fullname` might also be appropriate.
+The value of `fullname` might also be appropriate, depending on the IdP configuration.

-For OIDC, the user profile often includes an email field.
+For **OIDC**, the user profile often includes an `email` field.
 The server extension looks for this by default because `name-identifier` defaults to `email`.
 Hopefully this value matches the `Email` field of the Perforce user spec because the server extension uses email for the `user-identifier` by default.

 If you are unsure of the contents of the user profile returned from the identity provider, enable the debug logging in either the authentication service or the server extension, and then examine the logs after attempting a login.
 With the server extension, set the `enable-logging` *instance* configuration setting to `true`, attempt a login, and look for the `log.json` file under the `server.extensions.dir` directory of the Helix depot.
 For the authentication service, set the `DEBUG` environment variable to `auth:*`, restart the service, attempt the login, and look at the output from the service (either in the console or in a pm2 log file, if you are using pm2).